 Dental implants offer a permanent, natural-looking solution to missing teeth.
 The person who has lost teeth regains the ability to eat virtually anything and can smile with confidence, knowing that teeth appear natural and that facial contours will be preserved.
 Dental implants are changing the way people live.
-With them, people are rediscovering the comfort and confidence to eat, speak, laugh and enjoy life.
+With them, people are rediscovering the comfort and confidence to eat, speak, laugh, and enjoy life.
+At Smile Midtown, we are passionate about creating this positive impact through our implant dentistry team of the best dentists in Atlanta.
+We fit your unique needs to provide the highest quality dental implants Atlanta has to offer.

 A dental implant is a small titanium screw or cylinder which is surgically placed in the upper or lower jawbone, providing a permanent anchor for an artificial tooth.
 A patient may have a single dental implant for one missing tooth, or several dental implants to replace multiple missing teeth.
 Unlike dental bridges, the adjoining healthy teeth are not disturbed when placing a dental implant.
 Dental implants can stabilize dentures so that they do not shift in the patient's mouth.
 In addition, in some cases, a series of dental implants can be placed, thus eliminating the need for a traditional denture.
 Please ask us about the other health benefits of dental implants.

 Benefits of Dental Implants